 Your child will be valued as an individual.

-LaGrange Academy welcomes students of diverse backgrounds, interests and cultures, creating a community that reflects the increasingly diverse world in which we live.
-Diverse communities enhance learning and enrich understanding of others, preparing today’s children to live and work in a global economy.
+LaGrange Academy welcomes students of diverse backgrounds, interests, and cultures, creating a community that reflects the increasingly diverse world in which we live.
+Diverse communities enhance learning and enrich the understanding of others, preparing today’s children to live and work in a global economy.